Support ADUs (Coach Houses) citywide in Chicago

 What's going on?

-Currently, Accessory Dwelling Units (ADUs) - also known as in-law units - are only legal in five pilot areas in Chicago, which were established May 1, 2022.
-Since the pilot areas were established, 227 permits totaling 264 homes have been issued.
-On October 26, 2022, 15 Chicago city council members filed an ordinance that would allow ADUs citywide.
+Currently, Accessory Dwelling Units (ADUs) – also known as in-law units, granny flats, and coach houses – are only legal in five pilot areas in Chicago, which were established May 1, 2021.
+As of July 8, 2025, the city has permitted 396 ADU homes across 338 houses and apartment buildings.

 Action item